MealTeamTrix/Screen-Time/README.md

 # Project Name
-This project is ________.
-(Describe the main goals of the project.
-Limit to 1-2 sentences)
+This project is the Average Daily Scren Time for Children from Kaggle.
+The purpose of this project is to perform EDA on the data to find meaningful insights.

-## Description
-Optional section to provide a more detailed overview of the project.

 ## Getting Started
-Optional section to summarize important steps and how to use the project & apps in the project
+All packages are located in the requirments.txt

+Data is located in the data folder.